cyriacbijun/React_switch_demo/README.md

 ## Demo App for firebase realtime database and React combination

-1.Create project in Firebase console
+1.Create project in Firebase console<br />
-2.Link web App {symbol like </>}
+2.Link web App {symbol like </>}<br />
-3.Clone the repository
+3.Clone the repository.<br />
-3.Copy the firebaseConfig object from linked webapp and paste in the variable with same name, located in /src/App.js 4.run `npm install` first time
+4.Copy the firebaseConfig object from linked webapp and paste in the variable with same name, located in /src/App.js.<br />
+5.run `npm install` first time.<br />

 ## Available Scripts